 The history of CES technology dates back to 1950s, when the scientists were investigating the effects of micro-current stimulation on the ability to promote sleep.
 This was done during the space program days when the astronauts were exhibiting severe anxiety and insomnia during the pioneering days of space exploration.
 Given that the astronaut’s headgear is already instrumented with various sensors and electrodes, the space program engineers cleverly took advantage of this, delivering micro-currents of electricity to astronaut’s brain.
 The effect was surprisingly positive.
 The astronauts were getting relaxed; some of them so much so that they were falling asleep in the space simulators!
 Hence, the first clinical indication for CES technology centered around anxiety reduction and, often comorbid, insomnia.

-In the United States, the first device achieving FDA approval in 1978 was called Neurotone 101.
-Since then, over hundred of clinical trials were conducted demonstrating the safety and efficacy of CES for treatment of anxiety, depression, and insomnia.
+In the United States, the first micro-current CES device achieving FDA approval in 1978 was called Neurotone 101.
+Since then, over a hundred of clinical trials were conducted demonstrating the safety and efficacy of CES for treatment of anxiety, depression, and insomnia.

 Number of Studies